OwOreiwa/ZinroOnlineExtender/README.md

 License
 ----
 The source code is licensed MIT.
-The website content is licensed CC BY 4.0,see LICENSE.
+The content is licensed CC BY 4.0,see LICENSE.